Former NFL player Merril Hoge claims weed killer Roundup caused cancer

 Former NFL player Merril Hoge was first diagnosed with non-Hodgkin’s lymphoma in 2003.
 He underwent a series of chemotherapy treatments and has been in remission since.

-But In a new lawsuit, filed in the U.S. District Court in Idaho last month and made public Wednesday, the former NFL analyst for ESPN alleges that exposure to Roundup – a weed killer – while working on a farm caused his cancer, USA Today reported.
+But in a new lawsuit, filed in the U.S. District Court in Idaho last month and made public Wednesday, the former NFL analyst for ESPN alleges that exposure to Roundup – a weed killer – while working on a farm caused his cancer, USA Today reported.

-The 54-year-old Hoge is probably the most notable name in the thousands of lawsuits against Monsanto since the active ingredient in Roundup – glyphosate, was labeled as a probable human carcinogen by the World Health Organization in 2015.
+The 54-year-old Hoge is probably the most notable name in the thousands of lawsuits against Monsanto since the active ingredient in Roundup, glyphosate, was labeled as a probable human carcinogen by the World Health Organization in 2015.

 "Listen, I've been using Roundup forever," Hoge told CBS News.
 "I didn't wear gloves.
 We weren't told to wear gloves or a mask."